Ko-Kwel Wellness Center

 Client: Coquille Indian Tribe

 S+B James Construction is the design-build general contractor for the new Ko-Kwel

 Wellness Center.
-Construction began in April, and the facility is scheduled to open in the summer of 2021.
-The new Center will be a 22,060-square-foot building, nearly three times the size of the tribe’s current Community Health Center.
-When it opens, the center will offer primary care, dental care, behavioral health, a pharmacy and other services.
+Construction began in April and is now completed.
+The new Center is a 22,060-square-foot building, nearly three times the size of the tribe’s current Community Health Center.
+When open, the center will offer primary care, dental care, behavioral health, a pharmacy and other services.
 The tribe intentionally named it a “wellness center” to reflect a focus on serving each patient’s overall needs.

-The center is being built atop a former cranberry bog on the tribe’s Kilkich Reservation near Charleston.
-Its design will reflect the tribe’s indigenous heritage: Its exterior will evoke a tribal plankhouse, with a main entrance simulating a traditional round door.
-The interior corridors will trace the shape of a leister forked fishing spear, a common symbol of the Coquille Tribe.
-The space between the fork’s tines will form an interior courtyard where patients can relax in a secluded serene environment.
+The center is built atop a former cranberry bog on the tribe’s Kilkich Reservation near Charleston.
+Its design will reflect the tribe’s indigenous heritage: Its exterior evokes a tribal plank house, with a main entrance simulating a traditional round door.
+The interior corridors trace the shape of a leister forked fishing spear, a common symbol of the Coquille Tribe.
+The space between the fork’s tines form an interior courtyard where patients can relax in a secluded serene environment.

 The word “Ko-Kwel” in the center’s name highlights the historical pronunciation of the tribe’s own name.
 Although the city and river bearing the Coquille name are commonly pronounced “ko-keel,” the tribe has revived the older pronunciation in recent decades.